MultiQoSTechnologies/MoodTrackingSwiftUI/README.md

 **Run the Project:**
  - Open the project in XCode.
  - Build and run the project on your simulator or physical device.

+**Let Us Know:**

+For more details, visit [MultiQoS.](https://multiqos.com/flutter-app-development/)

+Contact us for collaboration or support:

+Email: biz@multiqos.com